San Simeon by the Sound Center for Nursing & Rehabilitation

 This FacilityNY Averagevs.
 NY Avg

-Total inspections Info Combined count of all routine and focused inspections.
-Excludes complaint investigations.
-349 This facility has 278% more total inspections than a typical New York State nursing home (34 vs. NY avg 9).↑ 278% worse
+Total inspections Info Combined count of all inspections conducted at this facility.
+349 This facility has had 278% more total inspections than the New York State average (34 vs. NY avg 9).
+More inspections can mean more regulatory scrutiny rather than worse care.↑ 278% more

 Inspections with citations Info Inspections that resulted in at least one regulatory citation.
 224 This facility has 450% more inspections with citations than a typical New York State nursing home (22 vs. NY avg 4).↑ 450% worse